sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --connectivity.throttle.localhost  Add latency/delay on localhost.
 Perfect for testing with WebPageReplay  [boolean] [default: false]

 Options:
-  --video                Record a video.
-Requires FFMpeg to be installed  [boolean] --speedIndex           Calculate SpeedIndex.
+  --video                Record a video and store the video.
+Set it to false to remove the video that is created by turning on speedIndex.
+Requires FFMpeg to be installed.  [boolean]
+  --speedIndex           Calculate SpeedIndex.
 Requires FFMpeg and python dependencies  [boolean] --browser, -b          Specify browser  [choices: "chrome", "firefox"] [default: "chrome"] --screenshot           Save one screen shot per iteration.  [boolean]